tombee/conductor/docs/examples/code-review.md

 **What it does**: Gathers context about the changes being reviewed.
 Gets the current branch name, the full diff against the base branch, and commit messages.
 This information provides context for the AI reviewers.

 **Why it's structured this way**: Each piece of information is fetched separately for clarity and debugging.
-The `shell.run` connector executes git commands directly in the repository.
+The `shell.run` action executes git commands directly in the repository.

 ### 2. Parallel Persona Reviews (Step 4)